 – Can be used indoors and outdoors

-- Large platforms provide ample room for tools and equipment
+– Provide ample room for tools and equipment

-– Can be quickly lowered in high winds or when rain suddenly occur
+– Can be quickly lowered in high winds or rain

-As you can see, scissor lift scaffolding (and to some extent, aerial lift scaffolding) is the smart choice for all types of work.
-Scissor lift scaffolding simply provides better access, more mobility & terrain compatibility, and versatile operating techniques that regular scaffolding can’t match.
+Ultimately, scissor lift scaffolding is the smart choice over traditional scaffolding.
+Scissor lift scaffolding provides better access, more mobility and terrain compatibility, and other benefits that traditional scaffolding cannot match.